Prostějov: Transport

-The D46 motorway (part of the European route E462) from Olomouc to Vyškov passes through Prostějov.
+The D46 motorway (part of the European route E462) from Olomouc to Vyškov runs through Prostějov.

-Prostějov lines on the interregional railway line Brno–Šumperk.
+Prostějov lies on the railway line Nezamyslice–Kouty nad Desnou (via Olomouc and Šumperk).

 Sport

 The city is known for the tennis club TK Agrofert Prostějov, connected with many of the biggest names of the Czech tennis history.

 Prostějov is home to the football club 1.
 SK Prostějov, which plays in Czech National Football League (2nd tier), and to the ice hockey club LHK Jestřábi Prostějov, which plays in the 1st Czech Republic Hockey League (2nd tier).